tuansydau/tuansydau/README.md

 I'm Tuan, a software engineering student with a passion for blockchain and backend development.

 I started coding in grade school with Roblox Studio where I learned my first programming language, Lua.
 Then I moved to Unity/C#, and then to backend/blockchain!
 I've always loved coding as a way to help others, while exercising my creativity in the code that I write.
-I continue to love coding to this day, and always looking for new ways to make my programs a tad bit craftier.
+I continue to love coding to this day, and I'm always looking for new ways to make my programs a tad bit craftier.

 #### Here are some facts about me:
 - 🔭 I’m currently working at [CertiK](https://www.certik.com/) as a Software Engineering Intern, where I help the internal tools team.